Plotinator/plottr_locales/README.md

 sude nano /etc/hosts
 ```

-Then add an alias for local host by adding the line:
+Then add an alias for local host by adding the lines:

 ```
 127.0.0.1	        plottr.local
+0:0:0:0:0:0:0:1     plottr.local
 ```

 My hosts file looks like this after I edited it: